 To be very honest, it doesn’t matter which method you choose.
 The only way you will get out of debt is if you choose a method.
 There are no winners here by choosing one over the other.
 If you choose something, you’re a winner!
 Remember that and move forward.
 I’ve even seen people start out with one method and switch.
 You can do it month by month.
 Just start today!

 Step 3 – Stay on Target

 Welcome to the next hardest step.
 Paying down debt is not easy and it will usually take some time.
 We all don’t have the luxuries to just pay off our debt in a couple of months.
 It will most likely take years.
-It took me 4 years to pay off my $50,000 worth of credit card debt.
+It took me 4 years to pay off my credit card and consumer debt (around $75,000).
 It took longer than some, because I saved along with paying down my debt.
 I worked hard to make sure I stayed on target.
 There are so many temptations that occur in everyday life, but you have to understand your goal.

 Step 4 – Make Extra Money

-Step 5 – Celebrate
+Step 6 – Celebrate

 Do you have debt?
 If so, what is a step that you think is important to get out?